finnzxje/e-shop/backend/e-shop/docs/auth-api.md

 `POST /api/auth/login`

 Authenticates an existing (and activated) user and returns both tokens alongside the user profile.
-Accounts that have not been activated will fail authentication.
+Accounts that have not been activated will fail authentication with a dedicated error.

 **Request body**